 To change the batteries in your mouse, you slide back the cover on the bottom, switch out the old batteries, and then replace the cover.

 Mouse vs. mice or mouses

-When talking about one (singular) you refer to a computer mouse as a "mouse".
-When talking about two or more (plural) you refer to them as "mice" or "mouses" although "mice" is more common.
+When talking about one (singular), refer to a computer mouse as a "mouse."
+When talking about two or more (plural), refer to them as "mice" (preferred), or "mouses."

-Note: To help prevent confusion, some companies and writers avoid using either plural form of mouse by referring to multiple mice as "mouse devices."
+To help prevent confusion, some companies and writers avoid using either plural form of a mouse by referring to multiple mice as "mouse devices."

 Is "mouse" an acronym?

-No. Some believe that mouse is short for "manually-operated user-select equipment," but when Douglas Engelbart helped invent the mouse he called it a mouse because the device resembled the rodent.
+No. Some believe that mouse is short for "manually-operated user-select equipment."
+However, when Douglas Engelbart helped invent the mouse, he called it a mouse because the device resembled the rodent.